thesteffman/fancy-hangman-rs/README.md

 ## Game rules
 The player has to correctly guess a randomly selected word from the word base.
 All words are 5 characters long.
 By coloring single letters the game tells the player about correct letter positioning.
-* green: The the guessed letter is at the correct position.
+* green: The guessed letter is at the correct position.
 * orange: The word contains the letter, but at a different position.

 The game ends when the player runs out of guesses or when the player guesses the word correctly.
 After that, a message is displayed.